Laura Pigossi: 2020–2021: Olympics doubles bronze medal, third longest game in history

 Pigossi is an Olympic bronze medallist from the 2020 Tokyo Olympics in the doubles event.
-She partnered with Luisa Stefani to defeat Veronika Kudermetova and defending gold medallist Elena Vesnina to win the bronze medal.
-Pigossi and Stefani became the first Brazilians to obtain an Olympic medal in tennis in history, surpassing Fernando Meligeni's campaign that took 4th place in 1996.
+She and partne Luisa Stefani defeated Veronika Kudermetova and defending gold medallist Elena Vesnina to win the bronze medal.
+Pigossi and Stefani became the first Brazilians to obtain an Olympic medal in tennis history, surpassing Fernando Meligeni's campaign that took 4th place in 1996.

 The medal was one of the most unexpected: the Brazilians got an Olympic spot at the last minute, confirmed one week before the Games opened, with Stefani ranked No. 23 in the doubles ranking and Pigossi only at No. 190.
 Although the Brazilian pair had lost in the only game they played together before, during the overall campaign they managed to save eight match points.
 In addition to the four in the bronze-medal match, they saved another four in the match against Czech duo Karolína Plíšková/Markéta Vondroušová in the round of 16.